 Diary of a Muzungu voted ‘Best Tourism Digital Media’ in Uganda’s Tourism Excellence Awards.

 The Bradt Guide Uganda is the definitive tourist guidebook.

 The latest edition was published in November 2016.
 Guess who gets a mention 🙂

-I am the Africa-based co-organiser of #Africhat, a monthly travel chat on Twitter. #Africhat has been running for five years and is part of the (Have you) Been to Africa project, the brainchild of the guys who created #TTOT – Travel Talk on Twitter (the first and biggest live Twitter travel chat).
-Join us!
+I am the Africa-based co-organiser of #Africhat monthly travel chat on Twitter. #Africhat has been running for five years and is part of the (Have you) Been to Africa project, the brainchild of the guys who created #TTOT – Travel Talk on Twitter (the first and biggest live Twitter travel chat).
+Join us every third Wednesday of the month.
 My Twitter handle is @CharlieBeau.